 These rainbow M&M cookies are soft-baked style with extra chewy edges.
 We recommend mini M&Ms so you can pack more into each cookie.
 Chilling the cookie dough for 2 hours is an imperative step, so make sure you set aside enough time.

 This was one of the first recipes ever published on my website.
 It’s always been a favorite, but I recently began adding a little extra baking soda and flour so the cookies hold shape better.
-(You’ll see 1 teaspoon of baking soda and an extra 2 Tablespoons listed in the written recipe below.)
+(You’ll see 1 teaspoon of baking soda and an extra 2 Tablespoons of flour listed in the written recipe below.)
 I figured you’d want a reminder about these cookies or, if you’re new to my website, a little encouragement to try them!

 - Texture: Think about a soft-baked chocolate chip cookie.
 Truly, does anything compare?
 These M&M cookies have the same tender, melt-in-your-mouth texture.
 They’re extra chewy with dozens of mini M&Ms packed in each cookie.
 Do you crave even more texture?
 You’ll enjoy my oatmeal M&M cookies.